forcedotcom/SalesforceMobileSDK-Android/native/README.md

+# Introduction

+This folder contains the native libraries of the Salesforce SDK, as well as test and sample projects that can be used to exercise the SDK.

+### SDK notes

+* The SDK is supported and tested for Android 2.2 and above.
+* The SalesforceSDK project is built with the Android 3.0 (Honeycomb) library.
+The primary reason for this is that we want to be able to make a conditional check at runtime for file system encryption capabilities.
+This check is guarded from being called on earlier Android platforms, the net result being that you can still use the salesforcesdk.jar in earlier Android application versions, down to the mininum-supported Android 2.2.

 # Setting up your development environment

 Please follow the instructions for setting up your development environment from the README file at the root of this repo, prior to working with the Salesforce SDK.

 # Downloading the Salesforce SDK